cseanburns/personal_knowledge_mgmt/src/11-searching-collecting-organizing-web-sources-part-1.md

 that changes in privacy policies and technologies that protect privacy is a concern for them.

+## MedlinePlus

+Lastly, I would like to refer you to [MedlinePlus][medlineplus], which is part of the National Library of Medicine.
+The purpose of this site is to serve as a health and medical reference resource for the generaly public.
+Although no online site can take the place of professional medical help, MedlinePlus can be an important resource for becoming more informed about various health topics.

+Instead of *googling* that next symptom or condition, I highly encourage you to visit MedlinePlus first.
+The site also covers wellness topics and provides recipes for a wide range of meals.

 ## Conclusion

 Although it's important to know how to search the web well,